blast-hardcheese/slick/src/sphinx/orm-to-slick.rst

 Inheritance
 -----------------
 Slick does not persist arbitrary object-graphs.
 It rather exposes the relational data model nicely integrated into Scala.
-As the relational schema doesn't contain inheritance so doesn't Slick.
+As the relational schema doesn't contain inheritance, neither does Slick.
 This can be unfamiliar at first.
 Usually inheritance can be simply replaced by relationalships thinking along the lines of roles.
 Instead of foo is a bar think foo has role bar.
 As Slick allows query composition and abstraction, inheritance-like query-snippets can be easily implemented and put into functions for re-use.
 Slick doesn't provide any out of the box but allows you to flexibly come up with the ones that match your problem and use them in your queries.

 Code-generation
 -----------------